sptel-iot/sptel-iot-mqtt-client/README.md

 # sptel-iot-mqtt-client
 This is a sample program written in Node JS to publish and subscribe data from and to SPTel IoT Platform.

-*Install NodeJS in your machine and follow the below steps*
+*Install NodeJS in your Machine or Raspberry PI, Beagle Bone etc and follow the below steps*

 Clone the github repository and change to the project directory